 We have the opportunity to offer guest pastors to share with our community during Summer Church and to accommodate our many summer visitors and residents with two worship services.

-A History of Leland Summer Church
+The History of Leland Summer Church

 The Methodist Church in Leland dates back to 1857 when the Rev. L.J.
 Griffin was directed by the presiding elder to form congregations in Northport and on the Carp River, as Leland was then called.